Olla : Water Efficiency Combined with Liquid Fertilizer

 We put four drainage holes in each olla bucket.
 We put metal screen over the holes so the potting mix doesn't fall out.

 Note that our first attempt at automated Olla Irrigation resulted in leaks.
 This was because everything we tried to adhere to the slick 1/4" poly pipe wouldn't stick.
 In the above method, the putty is applied to the hard plastic 1/4" T and the metal washer.

 All of the plants pictured below are irrigated with Ollas using our automated system described above.
 The plants are doing great.
 Also, we have not spent one second weeding this summer.
 The smaller tomatoes (front row) in the pictures were only planted about five to six weeks ago.

-It's late summer now and the Olla experiment has been very successful.
-There are however, several observations to be made.
+It's late summer now and the Olla experiment has been successful, but there are however, several observations to be made.

 2) The soil in the spring and early summer was really moist from the clay pot irrigation..
 It appeared that water-loving plants, like tomatoes, loved this.
 Some squash we were growing didn't seem to appreciate the wet soil as much.

 Q: Should I bury the Olla, leaving the top exposed, or should I bury it completely underground?
 Anna Przychodzki of Brampton Ontario (Canada).

 A: We did both ways and both ways worked.
 You'll find that the two clay pots glued to each other are really large and it may be difficult to completely bury it.
 And of course, if you're hand watering, as opposed to using the automated irrigation method, you'll need the the top of the pot exposed to pour the water into the clay pot's watering hole.